-- The Enclave retrieves the time reference and the time source nonce using sgx_get_trusted_time. - The Enclave fills the policy structure with the sample usage secret, the time policy, the time reference and the time source nonce returned by sgx_get_trusted_time. - The Enclave seals the policy structure into Sealed Data using sgx seal_data.
+- 1. The Enclave retrieves the time reference and the time source nonce using sgx_get_trusted_time. - 2.
+The Enclave fills the policy structure with the sample usage secret, the time policy, the time reference and the time source nonce returned by sgx get trusted time. - 3.
+The Enclave seals the policy structure into Sealed Data using sgx seal data.